Moss Vale: History

 The area, which was considered to be part of Sutton Forest, remained rural until the coming of the railway.
 Subdivision part of Throsby Park for the town of Moss Vale, named after Jemmy Moss, a herdsman at Throsby Park, commenced in 1864, in anticipation of the opening of Sutton Forest railway station in 1867 at the intersection with Old Argyle Road.
 Governor Belmore rented Throsby Park from 1870 to 1872 to what is commonly believed to escape the summer heat of Sydney.
 The railway and the Robertson Land Acts encouraged denser settlement by selectors in the Southern Highlands and led to the growth of Moss Vale as a town.
 In 1877 Sutton Forest railway station was renamed Moss Vale.

 Climate

-Moss Vale has an oceanic climate (Cfb) with warm summers and cool winters.
+Moss Vale has an oceanic climate (Cfb) with warm to mild, rainy summers and cool sunny winters.

 Heritage listings

 Moss Vale has a number of heritage-listed sites, including: